zhukunqian/slua-1/README.md

 5.Add sqlite library in slua. ( Finished )

+6.Add Int64 in slua.

-6.Add ffi + curl library in slua.
+7.Add curl library in slua.